Cash is the lifeblood of any business.

 Non-recurring items such as client tooling or contract specific client funded spend and capital expenditure should also be shown as separate line items with appropriate levels of detail.

 The opening cash balance plus the expected weekly inflows less the expected weekly outflows will then show the forecast closing weekly cash position.

-Owners and Managers should consider the cash headroom required to prudently manage the business.
+Owners and Managers should regularly consider the cash headroom required to prudently manage the business.

 If the business has an invoice discount facility, the weekly maximum available drawdown can be shown.
 When this is “added” to the weekly closing cash position the headroom available to run the business becomes clear.

 A further refinement is to colour code the headroom.
 Any negative sum can be shown as “red”.
 Cash balances above the agreed headroom limit can be shown as “green”.
 And the cash balances between the headroom limit and zero, as “amber”.

 If the business already produces and regularly reviews a rolling cashflow, Owners and Managers know how useful this discipline can be.

 If however your business does not routinely forecast cashflow, consider how much better your business could perform if it had a better view of its cash position.